Word equations in linear space: Space consumption

-\begin{lemma} Consider a solution $\solution = \solution_0$ and consecutive solutions $\solution_1, \solution_2, \ldots$ corresponding to it during a phase.
-If a variable $X$ becomes left (right) blocked for some $\solution_i$, then it it left (right, respectively) blocked for each $\solution_j$ for $j \geq i$ and it pops to the left (right, respectively) at most $1$ letter after it became left (right, respectively) blocked.
-If a basic depfactor $D$ becomes left (right) blocked for some $\solution_i$ then it is left (right, respectively) blocked for each $\solution_j$ for $j \geq i$ and at most one letter to the left (right, respectively) will have its depfactor extended by $D$ after $D$ became left (right, respectively) blocked. \end{lemma} \begin{proof} If $X$ becomes left-blocked because it has one letter, then it will stay left-blocked and can pop at most one letter further on.
-If it becomes left-blocked because its first or second letter is new then this new letter cannot be popped, as we pop only letters from \letters, so this letter will remain within \sol X in this phase and it keep $X$ left-blocked.
-In particular, if this letter is first (second) in \sol X, then $X$ cannot pop left a letter (can pop at most one letter); a similar argument applies on the right-side.
+If a variable $X$ becomes left (right) blocked for some $\solution_k$, then it is left (right, respectively) blocked for each $\solution_\ell$ for $\ell \geq k$ and it pops to the left (right, respectively) at most $1$ letter after it became left (right, respectively) blocked.

+If an index $i$ becomes left (right) blocked for some $\solution_k$ then it is left (right, respectively) blocked for each $\solution_\ell$ for $\ell \geq k$ and at most one letter to the left (right, respectively) will have its depint extended by $i$ after $i$ became left (right, respectively) blocked. \end{lemma}

+\begin{proof} If $X$ becomes left blocked because $\solution_k(X)$ has one letter, then it will stay left blocked and can pop at most one letter further on.
+If it becomes left blocked because first or second letter of $\solution_k(X)$ is new then this new letter cannot be popped, as we pop only letters from \letters, so this letter will remain on first or second position within $\solution_\ell(X)$ for $\ell \geq k$ (so in this phase) and it keeps $X$ left blocked.
+In particular, if this letter is first (second) in $\solution_k(X)$, then $X$ cannot pop left a letter (can pop at most one letter); a similar argument applies on the right side.

-Similarly, only letters from \letters (this does not include endmarkers) can have their depfactors extended, so if a letter one (or two) to the left of left-most sup-$D$-letter is new, then this depfactor can extend to the left by no or only one letter.
-Similarly, when there is only one letter (or no letter) to the left of $\sup D$ then $D$ can extend only by this letter and it will remain left-blocked.
-A symmetric argument applies for right-blocked depfactors. \end{proof}
+Similarly, only positions with letters from \letters (this does not include endmarkers) can have their depints increased, let $p$ be the leftmost position in $\suppos(i)$.
+If a letter at position $p-2$ or $p-1$ is new, then $\suppos(i)$ cannot extend to this position and so it will extend by at most one position and will remain left-blocked.
+Similarly, when there is only one letter (or no letter) to the left of $\suppos(i)$ then $\suppos(i)$ can extend only by this letter and it will remain left blocked.
+A symmetric argument applies for right blocked depints. \end{proof}

-The strategy iterates steps a, b, c, d; in a step it chooses a partition so that the corresponding sum below decreases by $1/2$, unless this sum is already $0$:
+The strategy iterates steps \ref{eq:variable weight}--\ref{eq:depint count}.
+In a step $i$ it chooses a partition so that the corresponding $i$-th sum decreases by a maximum amount (we show that this is at least half), unless this sum is already $0$:

+In all cases the $\Abs{\alpha}$, where $\alpha$ is a variable or a letter in the original equation $U_0 = V_0$, denotes the bit-size of encoding size of $\alpha$ in the input equation.
+If all letters and variables in the input equation are encoded using bit sequences of the same length (over some alphabet) then~\eqref{eq:variable weight} is equivalent to~\eqref{eq:variable count} and~\eqref{eq:depint weight} to~\eqref{eq:depint count}.